dusanmitic774/chat-app/README.md

-# Chat App Flask
+# Milky Way
+This is **Milky Way**!
+A minimalistic chat app for friends who want to limit their social media usage.

+You can visit Milky Way [here](http://milkyway.in.rs/chat).

-## Running the Project Locally
+## :rocket: Running the Project Locally

 ### Prerequisites
-- Docker and Docker Compose installed on your system.
+- [Docker and Docker Compose](https://docs.docker.com/) installed on your system.
 - Python 3.10, if you want to run the app outside of Docker.

 ### Steps to Run Locally